Germany and Armenia have enjoyed good bilateral relations since 1992. Germany is supporting Armenia as it moves closer to the EU and NATO.

 In terms of development cooperation, Germany is the major bilateral donor to Armenia alongside the United States.
 Cooperation focuses on sustainable development, environmental and climate protection, democracy, municipal development and rule of law promotion.

 The main goal of Germany’s cultural relations and education policy in Armenia is to promote German as a foreign language at both school and university level.
 The German Academic Exchange Service (DAAD) and the Federal Office of Administration – Central Agency for Schools Abroad (ZfA) have their own German staff in Armenia.
 A Goethe-Zentrum opened in Yerevan in 2017, with the Language Training Centre based in the same building.
 There are a good many cooperation arrangements between German and Armenian higher education institutions.

-Several German political foundations – the Friedrich-Ebert-Stiftung, the Konrad-Adenauer-Stiftung, the Friedrich Naumann Foundation for Freedom and the Heinrich Böll Foundation – as well as the German Adult Education Association (DVV) and the German Foundation for International Legal Cooperation (IRZ) have offices in Yerevan, though these are operated without any seconded personnel.
+The political foundations Friedrich-Ebert-Stiftung, Konrad-Adenauer-Stiftung e.
+V., Friedrich Naumann Foundation for Freedom and Heinrich Böll Foundation, as well as the German Adult Education Association (DVV) and the German Foundation for International Legal Cooperation (IRZ), have offices in Yerevan staffed by local employees.